 Halawet el Jibn Syrup

-- Place the water and sugar in a small saucepan and bring to a boil.
+Heat the water and sugar in a small saucepan and bring to a simmer.
 Lower the heat right down and simmer for 5 minutes.

 Semolina and Cheese Dough